 Disabled children will continue to judge books on exciting content and the ability of the author to spin a convincing yarn.
 Whether the characters are able bodied or not is of little significance for most disabled children.
 That is not to say that literature has no role to play in educating children about disability.

-Disability in children’s books and the role of the modern author
+Disability in children’s books – the modern writer

 Cathy Reay, recently commented that children’s books can give a distorted image of disability.2 From Frances Burnett’s ‘The Secret Garden’ to ‘The Subtle Knife’ by Philip Pullman, she identifies authors who still paint a negative, even shameful image of disability.